 Our prevailing wind is South Westerly, however Port Fitzroy, Whangaparapara, Blind Bay and Shoal Bay on the West Coast and Medlands on the East Coast provide shelter throughout the year.
 Our local Forecast & Tides page can give you updated information on the weather closer to the time.

 Aotea/Great Barrier Island is on a zero waste mission.
 There are no longer any public bins on the island.
-During peak summer months (19 December 2020 – 6 Feb 2021) there will be pop up rubbish collection on Port FitzRoy Wharf Tuesday to Saturday.
-Council rubbish bags will be available to purchase using EFTPOS only.
-Clean and sorted recycling can be disposed of at this point for free.
 Learn more about how you can dispose of your waste here.
 If these options don’t work for you, you will need to take your waste home with you.

 There are numerous places throughout the island to launch your boat, depending on its size and what kind of vehicle you have to launch it.
 You can find those details on our Boaties page.